Parliamentary.ai

 Overview

 This bill mandates a second referendum on the UK's withdrawal from the European Union.
-Voters would choose between approving the existing withdrawal agreement or remaining in the EU.
-The result would determine whether the UK leaves the EU or remains a member.
+Voters would choose between approving the withdrawal agreement negotiated with the EU or remaining a member of the EU.
+The result would determine whether the UK leaves the EU or remains.

 Description